UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

 !!! exercise  ""
- Lets look at the examples for the Learners project and analyze if they conform to a well formed requirement, these requirement
+ Lets look at the examples for the Learners project and analyze if they conform to a well formed requirement, these [requirements](https://github.com/programming-formalisms/programming_formalisms_project_summer_2026/blob/main/docs/requirements.md)

 ## References
 - [ISO 9000:2015]